John Magee (New York politician): Biography

 Magee was born in Easton, Northampton County, Pennsylvania, where he attended public schools.
 He served in the United States Army in the War of 1812; moved to Bath, Steuben County, New York in 1812.
 He was elected constable in 1818 and served until 1820.
 He was appointed Sheriff of Steuben County, New York in 1821 and elected to that office in 1822.

 Congress

-Magee was elected to the Twentieth Congress and reelected as a Jacksonian to the Twenty-first Congress (March 4, 1827 – March 3, 1831).
-Magee was nominated again in 1830 but lost to the Anti-Masonic candidate, Grattan H. Wheeler.
+Magee was elected to the U.S. House of Representatives in 1826 as a Jacksonian and was re-elected in 1828.
+He ran for re-election in 1830 but lost to the Anti-Masonic candidate, Grattan H. Wheeler.
 Magee served as a delegate to the State Constitutional Convention in 1867.
 His 1831 home in Bath was the Davenport Free Library from 1893 to 1999, and is a National Register site under the Davenport name.
 Currently called the Magee House, it now houses Steuben County Historical Society and the Steuben County Historian's office.